Ver2307/Ver2307/README.md

 ### Hi there 👋

+I am
+- an experienced expert in ML and NLP with standard tools: Python, PyTorch, Huggingface
+- able to deliver results in fast-paced environments
+- someone who loves to learn and grow

+💬 Ask me about Machine Learning and NLP

 <!--
 **Ver2307/Ver2307** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.